-Lectures: Session F2: Tuesdays & Fridays, 8:30-10:20 am Session F3: Tuesdays & Fridays, 13:30-15:20 pm Venue: TBA (PHBS Building)
+Lectures: Tuesdays & Fridays, 10:30-12:20 am

+Venue: tba

 1. Course Description

 1.1 Context

 Course overview:

 This course is a second part of the foundations of macroeconomics sequence.
 It starts off by introducing the fundamental concept of rational expectations used in solving models featuring uncertainty and the technique of dynamic programming used for writing down and analysing dynamic macroeconomic models.
 Then, the course introduces key topics in consumption (permanent income and random walk hypotheses, precautionary savings, asset pricing) and investment (cost of capital, Tobin's q, adjustment costs).
 Later part of the course covers topics on economic policy (taxation, debt, inflation, and the problem of dynamic inconsistency).
 The last part of the course introduces the baseline real business cycle/RBC (or dynamic stochastic general equilibrium/DSGE) model - the workhorse quantitative tool of modern macroeconomics - and its extensions.